pulumi/get.pulumi.com/infrastructure/cloudflare/mirror-worker/README.md

 When serving from S3, objects will be pulled into R2 and the cache.

+It will always ensure the object is unmodified in R2, so you can do a purge of a key simply by deleting its R2 object

 ## Development

 Worker development benefits from the [wrangler CLI](https://developers.cloudflare.com/workers/wrangler/)